OctopusDeploy/docs/docs/getting-started/index.md

 1. From your new Project's Overview page, click **DEFINE YOUR DEPLOYMENT PROCESS** and click **ADD STEP**.
 1. To create a simple step for your first deployment select the **Run a Script** step.
 1. Give the step a name, for instance, *Say Hello*.
-1. For the execution plan, select *Run on Octopus Server*.
+1. For the execution Location, leave the selection at the default *Deployment targets* and select a target role.
-1. For the script section, expand the *Script content* section by clicking on it.
-Paste the following PowerShell script into the text box:
+1. For the script section, paste the following PowerShell script into the Inline Source Code text box:
 ​   ```Write-Host```
 1. Select the variable *Greeting* from the insert variable tool (**#\{\}**) next to the script editor, and click **SAVE**.